vorce/playlist_log/README.md

 - Overview of current songs in playlist + changes for the playlist (changes are either track additions or removals)
 - In the playlist overview you can add and delete tracks to/from the playlist, doing this will create new changes/events.

+## TODO

+- Ensure all listed playlists are editable by the current user
+- Enable users to filter changes/events by type

 ## Storage details